ibexa/documentation-developer/docs/administration/content_organization/content_types.md

 **Sort children by default by** – rule for sorting sub-items.
-If the instances of this content type can serve as containers, their children will be sorted according to what is selected here.
+If the instances of this content type can serve as containers, their children are sorted according to what is selected here.

 **Sort children by default in order** – another rule for sorting sub-items.